 There are six individual cases pending where Liggett is the only named defendant.
 In April 2004, in the Beverly Davis v.
 Liggett Group Inc. case, a Florida state court jury awarded compensatory damages of \$540 against Liggett.
 In addition, plaintiff's counsel was awarded legal fees of \$752.
 Liggett has appealed the verdict.
 In February 2005, in the Angel Martinez v.
 Liggett Group Inc. case, a Florida state court jury returned a verdict in favor of Liggett.
+In

-The plaintiff's post-trial motion seeking a new trial is pending.
-In March 2005, in another case in Florida state court where Liggett is the only defendant, Ferlanti v.
-Liggett Group Inc., the court granted Liggett's motion for summary judgment disposing of the case in its entirety.
+July 2005, the court denied the plaintiff's post-trial motion seeking a new trial.
+The plaintiff may appeal.
+In March 2005, in the Ferlanti v.
+Liggett Group Inc. case, a Florida state court granted Liggett's motion for summary judgment disposing of the case in its entirety.
 The plaintiff has appealed.